 Pandas are neutral mobs that are exclusive to the jungle biomes.
 You can find them most commonly in the bamboo jungles.
 Just like their real-life counterparts, the pandas in Minecraft have different personalities, including: normal, lazy, worried, playful, aggressive, weak, and brown.
 Each panda, depending upon its personality, behaves differently.

 Only the aggressive pandas attack the players and other mobs if they are hit.
 But all pandas in Minecraft are fond of bamboo and cake.
 If the player is holding a bamboo, the panda will follow them around.
-Persisting their uniqueness, the pandas are the only mob in Minecraft with special breeding requirements and a gene system.
+Persisting their uniqueness, the pandas are the only mob with special breeding requirements and a gene system.
 You can find out more about the same on Minecraft Wiki.

 Piglins are neutral mobs that only spawn in the Nether dimension.
 They are naturally hostile towards the players unless the player is wearing a piece of golden armor.
 If you don’t provoke them, you can grow gold ingots at them for bartering.
 The Piglins pick up the gold ingots and throw a random item in return.